certifaction/cli/README.md

 >```
 >--scope      Optional signature scope override to choose between
 >             register, sign and certify.
->--signonly   Do not prepare the document if it is not already
+>--sign-only   Do not prepare the document if it is not already
 >             prepared and return an error instead.
 >--hash       String the hash of the document document to sign
 >```